Kari and Historical Fiction Books

 In addition to my passions for writing and my family, I am an avid horsewoman (see EquusPlus here).
-I train my own horses and compete at the local, regional, and national levels.
-I have won numerous awards in Dressage, Sport Horse, Western Dressage, and Western Trail.
+I train my own horses and have competed at the local, regional, and national levels in Dressage, Sport Horse, Western Dressage, and Western Trail.
 Always interested in improving my horsemanship skills and my relationships with my horses, I study and practice natural horsemanship with the Parelli Program.
 I am currently on hiatus from competition, but enjoy playing with and riding my four horses several times a week.

 My husband, Kevin, and I live in the beautiful Land of Enchantment, New Mexico.
 We own a beautiful horse property nestled along the Rio Grande where we live with our cat, four dogs, and four horses.
 Our two children are our greatest achievements, and I am proud to say they live happy, productive lives as entrepreneurs and professionals.